Fordi/wav2msu.js/README.md

 | loop | uint32| sample number to loop back at |
 | data | uint16* | 16-bit, stereo, PCM data |

-Also, pour one out for [Near](https://en.wikipedia.org/wiki/Near_%28programmer%29); dude did so much for the emu community.
+Also, pour one out for [Near](https://en.wikipedia.org/wiki/Near_%28programmer%29); they did so much for the emu community.